FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 >
 > A _deployment_ within the context of Fuel's indexer is a series of steps taken to get your indexer project running in the wild.
 >
-> These series of steps involves compiling your indexer project to a `wasm32-unknown-unknown` target, uploading the indexer to a running Fuel indexer service, and having that service register an executor, and build database tables for this indexer.
-These series of steps, by definition, constitute a ["deployment"](https://en.wikipedia.org/wiki/Software_deployment).
+> This series of steps involves compiling your indexer project to a wasm32-unknown-unknown target and uploading the indexer to a running Fuel indexer service.
+The service will then register an executor and build database tables for this indexer.
+Once this series of steps has completed, your indexer is considered to be ["deployed"](https://en.wikipedia.org/wiki/Software_deployment).
 >
-> Often times, for local development, users will find that they're simply deploying their indexers to a Fuel indexer service running on their local machine.
-This is just one valid use-cases described in [out infrastructure docs](./indexer-service-infrastructure.md).
-However, keep in mind that the more real intended use of a Fuel indexer service is as a standalone, remote service that may run _many_ different indexers at any given time.
+> Users will often find that they're simply deploying their indexers to a Fuel indexer service running on their local machine; this is just one valid use-case described in [out infrastructure docs](./indexer-service-infrastructure.md).
+Keep in mind that thel intended use of a Fuel indexer service is as a standalone remote service that may run many different indexers at any given time.

 ## 3. Querying for data